raimohanska/ourboard/README.md

 -   Doesn't have authentication.
 See environment variables below for configuring Google authentication, which is the only supported option for now.
 -   Stores uploaded assets (images) on the local filesystem.
 The example script binds the local directory `backend/localfiles` to be used for storage.
 In your own script, you'll probably want to point out a more suitable directory on your server machine.
 -   Uses an absolutely insecure SESSION_SIGNING_KEY.
 Make sure to use a long random string instead.
--   Will benefit from a HTTPS terminating proxy.
-This is not included.
-The simple setup will use plain HTTP and respond at http://localhost:1337.
+-   Uses plain HTTP and responds at http://localhost:1337.
+If you want it to respond at some other URL, you'll need to set the ROOT\__\_URL variable (and all the WS_ variables unless you have the latest ourboard image)

--   If your setup doesn't respond to http://localhost:1337, you'll need to set the ROOT*URL variable (and all the WS* variables unless you have the latest ourboard image)
+Read on!

 ### Environment variables